Jthora/HyperSonicMagnetoElectroDynamics/Glossary_of_Terms.md

 ## G

-- **Gyromagnetic Ratio**: A constant that relates the magnetic moment and angular momentum of a particle, often represented as \( \gamma \).
+- **Gyromagnetic Ratio**: A constant that relates the magnetic moment and angular momentum of a particle, often represented as $\gamma$.
 It is fundamental in calculating precession in magnetic fields.

 ## H